 The Rocky Mountain building is starting to see a major facelift in Downtown Great Falls.
 Alluvion Health purchased the building in 2019 and is taking on the task of the renovation to later house all its services under one roof.

-Here is our Top 14 for last week celebrating work and successes to grow and strengthen the Great Falls regional economy — Montana’s Golden Triangle.
+Here is our Top 17 for this week celebrating work and successes to grow and strengthen the Great Falls regional economy — Montana’s Golden Triangle.
 And, sharing business resources and skill-building opportunities to empower your success.

 President & CEO